Why is everyone logging off for “burnout breaks”?

-Scroll through LinkedIn recently, and you’ll notice the increase in the mention of “burnout breaks”.
+What are “burnout breaks”?
+Scroll through LinkedIn recently, and you’ll notice the increase in their mention.
 This is where organisations, big and small, are implementing compulsory time off for their employees to recognise and reward their hard work.
 Sometimes this is a whole week off, but more often, a singular day or an odd afternoon.

 It’s no surprise that burnout breaks are increasing in popularity.
 Psychologists have long been reporting a rise in “pandemic burnout”, with 60% of people in the UK saying they find it harder to stay positive day-to-day compared to pre-pandemic life.
 That’s a scary 8% increase from November, so the problem is seemingly getting worse.

 We asked HR Star, a consultancy dedicated to improving employee experience, for their thoughts.
 Here’s what Holly Prosser, People Advisor, had to say about the rising trend:

 “It has not gone unnoticed that the world of work has become increasingly busy and stressful for many due to the changes the Pandemic has brought us.
 I am working on a daily basis with Directors who are looking to prioritise employee wellbeing after experiencing burnout second-hand through their employees, and even with themselves.
 Requests for our Mental Health First Aid support has also rocketed, and we are supporting employees with confidence coaching.
 All visible effects of the Pandemic in the workplace.

 Talk of “burnout breaks” or even weeks for employees is hugely encouraging.
 Although I would argue they could be named something a little more optimistic!
 Whilst I champion these initiatives, I’m also passionate about preventing the need for such causes.
 Let’s be proactive and look after our people from the outset, and then perhaps reward our teams with “relaxation days” or “thank you days”.